 Alright, now that we’ve fully assessed every last inch of these beds, let’s recap some of the things we found.
 First and foremost, I think it’s important to note that these beds are in fact quite similar.
 They’re bouncy, firm, supportive, and designed to keep the sleeper positioned on top of the bed.

 However, though both mattresses are supportive, they accomplish this in different ways.
 The Saatva takes a more uniform approach, utilizing a single layer of steel coils to offer the same amount of support across the body.
-The WinkBeds, on the other hands, implements zoned support to bolster different parts of the body in specialized ways.
+The WinkBeds, on the other hand, implements zoned support to bolster different parts of the body in specialized ways.
 While the difference isn’t a tremendous one, it does make the WinkBeds a slightly better mattress for those in need of pressure relief.

 To get even more specific about my recommendations, I’m going to list my favorite aspects of both models.